-The Manse, a listed building at 27 Wellington Road, is a stone Victorian Methodist minister’s house.
-It was built alongside the second Methodist Church, in the area that was once known as Knowles Green.
+The Manse, a listed building at 27 Wellington Road, is a stone Victorian Methodist Minister’s house.
+It was built alongside the second Methodist Church in the area that was once known as Knowles Green.

 The first church was built in 1808, which was replaced by the second church in 1837.
 Additional land was provided by the then owner, Thomas Oliver.
 The Manse was built by the time the second church was demolished in 1884 to make way for the third (current) church.

-The first of these photos was taken in 1880, the second more recently.
+The first of these photos was taken in 1880, the around 2017.

 The relevant census entries indicate the following:

-1895: William Percy Hutton was the minister, living with his new wife Annie (Rowson), from Macclesfield.
+1895: William Percy Hutton was the Minister, living with his new wife Annie (Rowson) from Macclesfield.

 The historical information on this page about the construction of the house is taken from the Images of England website.
-Our thanks go to Linda Bester, who has researched census information to present an interesting history of the house’s residents.
+Our thanks go to Linda Stewart who has researched census information to present an interesting history of the house’s residents.